The Navigation API: Intercepting Browser Navigations

 });

 This replaces popstate for same-document navigations.
 It fires on back/forward traversals, replaceState calls, updateCurrentEntry() calls, and intercepted navigations after they complete.
+Alongside the event, you can inspect the current entry directly through navigation.currentEntry to read its URL, key, and other metadata:

-Reading the Current Entry
+Reading the current entry

 navigation.currentEntry is a NavigationHistoryEntry object: